The Best Sugar-free Keto Mounds Bars | Bounty Bars

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

-Bonus–Read on for special tips that make the rich coconut center extra yummy, plus super easy and frugal versions too–’cause that’s how most of us need to roll.
+And as a bonus, I’m including special tips that make the rich coconut center extra yummy, plus super easy and frugal versions too.
+‘Cause that’s how most of us need to roll.
 Especially these days.

 It’s best to keep sugary packaged food out of the home, but if you keep your kitchen stocked with healthier treats (like these bars), you have a fighting chance at ditching temptation.